Dan Jarvis

-Daniel Owen Woolgar Jarvis (born 30 November 1972) is a British politician and former Army officer who has served as Minister of State for Security since 2024, and as Minister of State in the Cabinet Office since 2025.
-He has been the Member of Parliament (MP) for Barnsley North, formerly Barnsley Central, since 2011.
-A member of the Labour and Co-operative Party, he was Mayor of South Yorkshire, formerly Sheffield City Region, from 2018 to 2022.
-Jarvis served as an officer in the Parachute Regiment from 1997 to 2011.
+Daniel Owen Woolgar Jarvis (born 30 November 1972) is a British politician and former Army officer who has served as Minister of State for Security since July 2026, having previously held the role from 2024 to June 2026.
+He previously served as Secretary of State for Defence from June to July 2026.
+A member of the Labour and Co-operative Party, he has been the Member of Parliament (MP) for Barnsley North, formerly Barnsley Central, since 2011.